bjrhodes/rhodes-and-rhodes-invitational/src/content/fixtures/mendip-disc-golf-winscombe.md

     description: "Just off the motorway with easy access to Ashton Court and not too far from Mendips!"
 ---

-For the first course in our opening weekend, experience the challenging terrain of the Mendip Hills.
+For the second course, experience the challenging terrain of the Mendip Hills.
 Mendip Disc Golf Course winds through beautiful woodland and over rolling Mendip hill tops with stunning views.

 ## Course Information